Paulinhx/Paulinhx.github.io/README.md

 **Legal Mentions**
 - Website Owner: Paul Desbats
-- Email: Paul.Desbats@proton.me
-- Hosting: GitHub Pages (github.com)
+- Hosting: Powered by GitHub Pages (github.com)
 - Privacy Policy: This website does not collect personal data, use cookies, or track visitors.

 -------------------------------------------------------------------------------------------------------